 Department of Natural Resources

-To take full advantage of the night sky, check camping availability and make a reservation at www.midnrreservations.com or 1-800-44PARKS.
+* To take full advantage of your night sky experience, make a camping reservation at MiDNRReservations.com.

-International Dark Sky Week will take place April 15-21, 2018 and will offer plenty of opportunities for stargazing and views of the night sky.
-Our six Dark Sky Preserves will stay open late for self-guided viewing.
+During International Dark Sky Week (April 11-17, 2021), our six dark sky preserves will stay open late for self-guided viewing.
 Please call ahead for individual park hours.